 The first is a repair service, letting buyers bring in their KAVATs in order to fix the soles, seams, and shoelaces.

-The other service is AS NEW, which lets people return previously worn KAVAT shoes to any KAVAT store and receive a 20% discount after your donation.
+The other service is AS NEW, which lets people return previously worn KAVAT shoes to any KAVAT store and receive a 20% discount after their donation.
 The company then hands them over to their cobbler who mends what needs mending and polishes them up.

 After that, they are listed for sale again for anyone who is interested.